Skip to content

 Select a repo.
 The app auto-detects the framework (Next.js static export, Vite, Vue, Nuxt static, or plain HTML) and proposes a build configuration.
 Confirm, then click Deploy.

-The first deploy opens a pull request in your repo that adds a .github/workflows/deploy.yml.
-Merge it.
-The workflow runs, builds, uploads the artifact, and pins it to IPFS.
+The first deploy opens a pull request in your repo that adds the deploy workflow — the dashboard shows Setup pending until you merge it (the Merge & deploy button does it for you).
+After the merge, the workflow runs, builds, uploads the artifact, and pins it to IPFS.

 You should see the deployment row in your dashboard cycle through queuedinstallingbuildinguploadingpinninglive.
 See Your first deployment for what each phase means and how to read the GitHub Actions log when something fails.